 These are 11 must-have tools for completing a drywall project.
 Buy these essential tools and make them prepared before your projects.
 This will increase your productivity.

-If you are a handy DIY freak women than the pink safety glasses is a good option to go.
+If you are handy DIY freak women than the pink safety glasses is a good option to go.

 12. Drywall Stilts